andreisacal/DE-Weather-Report/README.md

 🚀 Introduction:

 Welcome back to my data engineering journey!
-This weekend, I delve into the realm of weather data collection and analysis, utilising the power of Python, Airflow, AWS Glue, and AWS Redshift.
+This weekend, I delve into the realm of weather data collection and analysis, utilising the power of OpenWeatherAPI, Python, Airflow, AWS Glue, AWS Redshift and Tableau Cloud.
 Follow along as I create a data pipeline for the extraction, transformation, and loading of weather data.

 🔍 Project Overview: